The Nebraska Center for the Book

 Mildred Bennett Award

-About the award
+About the Award

 Biography

-Willa Cather Foundation – Mildred Bennett, the charismatic founder and long-time President of the Willa Cather Pioneer Memorial and Educational Foundation, could have literally stepped out of a Willa Cather novel.
+Willa Cather Foundation, – Mildred Bennett, the charismatic founder and long-time President of the Willa Cather Pioneer Memorial and Educational Foundation, could have literally stepped out of a Willa Cather novel.
 Like some of Cather’s heroines, Mildred was a strong, fiercely independent, intelligent woman, who loved the land and planted her roots deeply in the soil of Webster County, Nebraska.
 Mildred Bennett, during her lifetime, was recognized as a foremost authority on Willa Cather by literary organizations and universities across the land.
 Her research and voluminous correspondence with scholars world wide are an important part of the growing archives related to Cather and the early immigrant experiences and history that is held by the Willa Cather Foundation.
 Willa Cather’s letters and many Cather family possessions continue to be added to this auspicious and growing collection.
-Read the complete biography.

-Award recipients
+Award Recipients

 Go to the comprehensive list of winners, dating back to 1991.